lifecompanionaac/lifecompanion/docs/USER_API.md

 **Note that server will be running only if LifeCompanion is launched using `-enableControlServer` argument.**

-Once the server is running, you can directly call service with any HTTP client that can reach the URL.
-On a local network.
-For example with CURL :
+Once the server is running, you can directly call service with any HTTP client that can reach the host :

 ```sh
 curl localhost:8648/api/v1/app/status